When people talk about their credit rating, they often think there is one universal credit score.

 Did you know that you have three different credit scores?
 Read on to learn more and find out what is the average credit score in the UK.

-This means that the average credit score varies from one company to the next.
-Lumping the scores from all three credit rating agencies together would be an ineffective way of measuring the average.
+This means that the UK average score varies from one company to the next.
+Lumping the scores from all three credit rating agencies together would be ineffective to measure the average.

-So, let's take a look at the average credit score with each of the three credit bureaus.
+So, let's take a look at the average credit score of each of the three credit bureaus.